ArBITRAL/AErlang/README.md

 where TupleList has the similar form to Environment: [{'Attribute1', Value1},....].

+### Attributes
+Attributes are Erlang atoms
+Attribute values can be one of the followings data types: atom(), number(), list()

+### Predicates

+In general, predicates are boolean expressions over attributes.

 ### Attribute-based send
-In the module that you are going to use attribute-based primitives, you should include the aerlang transformation module:
+In the module that you are going to use attribute-based primitives, you include the aerlang transformation module:

     -module(...).
     -compile({parse_transform, aerl_trans}).